Balancing Your Gifts of Logic and Intuition in Determining Productivity Priorities

 Simply put, if you

-- Can’t afford a lawyer, put a lawyer with expertise in your field or area of greatest vulnerability on your Advisory Committee.
+- Can’t afford a lawyer, then put a lawyer with expertise in your field or area of greatest vulnerability on your Advisory Committee.

 - Can’t afford a CPA (Certified Public Accountant), put one on your Board.